tauri-apps/tauri-docs/docs/en/usage/patterns/glui.md

 ## Description

 The GLUI is a research pattern that we will use internally to test approaches using a GLUTIN window.
-We’re not sure yet if it will make the final cut as a bona fide alternative to Webview, although early tests with transparent and multiwindow are exciting.
+We’re not sure yet if it will make the final cut as a bona fide alternative to WebView, although early tests with transparent and multiwindow are exciting.

 ## Diagram